Deer momee and dadee

 - The dyslexic may reverse letters like b and d, or p and q, either when reading or writing.

-- He may invert letters, reading or writing n as u, m as w, d as q, p as b, f as t.
+- They may invert letters, reading or writing n as u, m as w, d as q, p as b, f as t.

-- He may read or write words like no for on, rat for tar, won for now, saw for was.
+- They may read or write words like no for on, rat for tar, won for now, saw for was.

-- He may mirror write letters, numbers and words.
+- They may mirror write letters, numbers and words.

 Many dyslexics have trouble with sequencing, i.e. perceiving something in sequence and also remembering the sequence.
 Naturally this will affect their ability to read and spell correctly.
 After all, every word consists of letters in a specific sequence.
 In order to read one has to perceive the letters in sequence, and also remember what word is represented by the sequence of letters in question.
 By simply changing the sequence of the letters in name, it can become mean or amen.